 Another recent but rarely referred to source is the EU Fundamental Rights Agency violence against women survey (FRA, 2014).
 Whilst the sample comprised only women, the total of 42,002 was a large one, including around 1,500 from the UK.
-It had a narrower (than both CSEW and NSPCC) age based definition of CSA - happening before age 15 and perpetrated by an adult (someone over 18): peer abuse was thus excluded.
+It had a narrower (than both the CSEW and the NSPCC) age-based definition of CSA - happening before age 15 and perpetrated by an adult (someone over 18) - which meant that peer abuse was excluded.
 There were five behaviourally specific questions, which were more clearly differentiated than the questions in either of the previous two studies (see Appendix 1).

 For the EU as a whole the average prevalence rate was 12% (see Figure 2).
 The highest rates of 20% were in France and the Netherlands, with the UK following at 18%.
-One explanation offered for the variable rates between member states is that in some the issue remains taboo, whilst in others (including the UK) at the time of survey high profile cases were the topic of widespread media coverage.
+One explanation offered for the variable rates between member states is that in some the issue remains taboo, whilst in others (including the UK) high-profile cases were the topic of widespread media coverage at the time of the survey.

 Overall the vast majority of perpetrators were male (97%), half were strangers, 8% fathers/ stepfathers and a further 17% other male relatives, with persons in positions of trust at 3%.
-The data for the UK were similar, with a slightly lower percentage of relatives (7% fathers/father figures, 12% other male relatives) and higher for unknown men (60%).
-Reflecting a finding from the CSEW, the highest reporting was in an older age cohort: in this case, those aged 30-40.
+The data for the UK was similar, with a slightly lower percentage of relatives (7% fathers/father figures, 12% other male relatives) and a higher percentage of unknown men (60%).
+Reflecting a finding from the CSEW, the highest reporting was in an older age cohort: in this case, those aged 40-59.